Here’s some tips to help you safeguard your banking and personal information.

 While browsing the internet on your computer, it’s important to protect yourself from viruses and other malicious attacks.

-Your best defense against viruses, worms and trojans is to install antivirus software and ensure you keep it up-to-date.
+Your best defence against viruses, worms and trojans is to install antivirus software and ensure you keep it up-to-date.

 Antivirus programs are easy to install and can be purchased online and downloaded straight to your computer or mobile device.
-Alternatively, you can purchase disks in store that contain antivirus software.
 Consult your local seller for help if you're unsure of a good antivirus software package to use and follow these five steps:

 1. Once installed, turn on automatic updates to maximise your computers protection against new viruses.